6 Durga Puja in Japan 2026: Bengali Festivals Tokyo & Beyond

 What is Durga Puja?

-Durga Puja or Navratri means worshipping the supreme mother goddess Durga in every form.
-It symbolizes the embodiment of femininity in the Sanatan Indian culture.
+Durga Puja, or Navratri, is the worship of the supreme mother goddess Durga in every form.
+It symbolises the embodiment of femininity in the Sanatan Indian culture.
 Everyone celebrates Devi Durga’s victory over the mythological evil demon Mahishasura.

-Devi Durga has been idolized as a warrior lady riding a Himalayan lion, carrying different weapons in her ten arms, and fighting the Buffalo Demon.
+Devi Durga has been idolised as a warrior lady riding a Himalayan lion, carrying different weapons in her ten arms, and fighting the Buffalo Demon.

 The puja commemorates the supreme goddess’s yearly visit to her paternal home, the earth, accompanied by her children.
 On the tenth day, she leaves Earth to return to her eternal abode to reunify with her mate, Lord Shiva.

-During this celebration, devotees offer prayer to her consort, Lord Shiva, and her four children, Goddess Lakshmi, Goddess Saraswati, Lord Ganesha, and Lord Kartikeya, beside her.
-In addition, this is also when the victory of Lord Ram over evil Lankan King Ravana is celebrated in the form of Dassehra in Hindu culture.
+During this celebration, devotees offer prayers to her consort, Lord Shiva, and her four children, Goddess Lakshmi, Goddess Saraswati, Lord Ganesha, and Lord Kartikeya, who are beside her.
+In addition, this is when Lord Ram’s victory over the evil Lankan King Ravana is celebrated as Dassehra in Hindu culture.

 Durga Puja and Bengalis

 Bengalis have celebrated Durga Puja since the 16th century.
-This festival was popularized by the Bengali Jaminders, who liked elaborate celebrations in their lavish mansions during the 18th century.
+This festival was popularised by the Bengali Jaminders, who liked elaborate celebrations in their lavish mansions during the 18th century.

 The celebration has evolved into a collective form over time.
 The first joint celebration of Durga Puja was performed in Guptipara in 1790 and in Kolkata in 1832.